mtlynch/spaceduck/_posts/2018-04-04-automating-storj-setup.md

 **The config files are all sorts of awful**

+Where do I begin with the config files?
+I could write a whole blog post about how hard they are to deal with.

+First, every farmer needs its own, separate config file.
+And then the daemon needs its own separate config file.
+About half of the settings in the config file, like log verbosity or external IP, make a lot more sense on a per-system basis than a per-process basis.
+Splitting everything into separate files adds complexity that doesn't need to be there.

+Next, the config files are in a custom format that's *almost* JSON but isn't.
-And then JSON is a poor choice because it's a pain to edit by hand

-For example this is what the end of the Storj config file looks like:
+Real JSON would be bad enough because it's unnecessarily error-prone to edit by hand.
+For example, this is what the end of the Storj farmer config file looks like:

 ```json
   // Valid units are B, KB, MB, GB, TB